Ramon Airbase: 253 Squadron "Negev"

 On 6 September 2007, two F-16I Sufa jets of the "Negev" squadron took part in Operation Outside the Box, the attacking and destroying of an almost completed nuclear reactor in Syria.
 See also here.

 Attack helicopters

-After the Ramon Airbase had been a pure jet fighter base in the first years after its completion, it was expanded towards the end of the 1980s by the construction of a heliport to accommodate attack helicopters, which began arriving from the USA in 1990.
+After the Ramon Airbase had been a pure jet fighter base in the first years after its completion, it was expanded towards the end of the 1980s by the construction of a heliport to accommodate attack helicopters, which began arriving from the US in 1990.

 113 Squadron "Hornet"

 The 113 Squadron "Hornet" or "Wasp" was founded in 1955 as a jet fighter squadron at Hatzor Airbase and equipped with French-made Dassault Ouragan jets.
 In 1973, these were replaced by Israeli-built IAI Nesher and then in 1976 by improved IAI Kfir jets.
 The squadron was closed in 1986, but reopened in September 1990 at Ramon Airbase with AH-64A Apache Peten attack helicopters from the USA.
 From 2005 onwards, these were replaced by improved AH-64D Apache Longbow Saraf, and their AH-64As were passed on to the 190 Squadron at Ramon.